East Anglia’s station adoption initiative reaches 20-year milestone

 Anyone interested in adopting their station should contact Alan: [email protected].

-Greater Anglia holds an annual Station Adopters Awards event to recognise and highlight the most notable achievements of its adopters over each 12-month period.
+Greater Anglia holds an annual Station Adopters event to recognise and highlight the most notable achievements of its adopters over each 12-month period.

 Adopters at Diss station

-Adopters at Diss station // Credit: Greater Anglia
+Adopters at station // Credit: Greater Anglia

 The Greater Anglia region has six Community Rail Partnerships (CRPs) – the Bittern Line, East Suffolk Lines, Essex and South Suffolk, Hereward, New River and Wherry Lines CRPs – which actively support the station adoption scheme, providing additional resources which help adopters to make their stations even more attractive gateways to their communities.